What is green building?

 Based on sustainable design principles, green buildings are those that are designed and built in a way that have minimal environmental impact throughout the entire building life-cycle.
 Green building designs can be applied to any kind of building, including residential homes, schools, commercial buildings, industrial facilities, laboratories, and many others.

 Constructing more sustainable buildings is very important as they use an enormous amount of energy, water, electricity, and resources.
-The WBDG’s report states that building in the United States use “39% of America's energy and 68% of its electricity.
-Furthermore, buildings emit 38% of the carbon dioxide (the primary greenhouse gas associated with climate change).”
+According to a report by U.S. Energy Information Administration, buildings in the United States consumed 21 quadrillion British thermal units (Btu) worth of energy in 2021.

 The environmental issues addressed in green building design broadly include:

 - Energy efficiency: This includes the energy used for manufacturing building components, the energy used during construction and deconstruction, and building maintenance.
 Also included in this category is the goal to have the building generating some of its own renewable energy through solar, wind, geothermal, etc.

 - Water efficiency: A green building will be one that manages local water efficiently, including fresh and marine water sources, groundwater, rainwater, stormwater runoff, landscape water, and grey water.
 Green buildings will also endeavor to minimize water pollution.